sanket1602/gcp-billing-alerts-slack/README.md

 GCP’s native billing alerts using Cloud Pub/Sub generate events every 30 minutes, which makes direct Slack integration noisy and impractical.

 To solve this, I built an alerting pipeline using Cloud Pub/Sub, Cloud Functions, and Firestore.
 Billing events are ingested, aggregated, and rate-limited, and Slack notifications are sent only at configurable intervals.
 This approach reduces alert noise while retaining visibility into billing trends.
-The solution is simple to deploy and easily configurable based on operational needs.
+The solution is simple to deploy and easily configurable based on operational need(s).
 <br/>

 # Architecture Diagram